 Still the busiest place in Phuket and the number one choice for the party crowd.
-It’s trying to lose it’s sleazy reputation and to a certain extent it has, top class DJ’s play in some of the very good clubs and live bands are always playing somewhere on the Bangla Rd strip.
-The gogo bars that gave Patong it’s kick start in life are not as prominent as they used to be and a younger crowd with more empthasis on having a fun night out in a relaxed party atmosphere are taking over.
+It’s trying to lose its sleazy reputation and to a certain extent it has.
+Top class DJ’s play in some of the very good clubs and live bands are always playing somewhere on the Bangla Rd strip.
+The gogo bars that gave Patong its kick start in life are not as prominent as they used to be.
+The younger crowd with more emphasis on having a fun night out in a relaxed party atmosphere are taking over.

 We do have a small sales office on the beach road – you can find directions and more information here.

 *Transfer to boat pier for diving: 30 – 40min (free of charge)

 Just over the hill from Patong but feels like a million miles away if you judge distance by taxi fares… Karon has a very long and quite beautiful beach, you can always find a more private spot easier than you can on most of the other beaches in the area – a combination of a big beach and not quite so busy resort.
 It’s certainly not a party town but still has plenty of choices when it comes to restaurant, bars and hotels.

 Fitness fans will enjoy Karon.
 It’s one of the few places on the island that you can go for a jog without the risk of being mowed down by the maniacs on the road.
 There’s actually a long and pothole free sidewalk that stretches along the beach – a rare commodity in Phuket.
 A small lake at the North end of the resort also has a nice path to jog around.
 An annual international beach volleyball festival is held every March and the courts are left in place throughout the year.

 *Transfer to boat pier for diving: 25 – 30min (free of charge)